Skip to content

 • metric: name of the metric to use

 • window: what time period (in minutes) over which to calculate the average of the metric.
-Must be an integer, any floats provided to this argument will be rounded up And, for the case of is above and is below:
+Must be an integer, any floats provided to this argument will be rounded up For example, to create a threshold alert:

 name='quality too low',